-Mr. Perrault was charged after it was determined that he had cut the penis and testicles off a kitten acquired by him for his 10 year old daughter.
-The kitten’s distress continued through the weekend he was mutilated and while he was being treated in what was an unsuccessful effort to reverse the damage Mr. Perrault had inflicted.
+Perrault was charged after it was determined that he had cut the penis and testicles off a kitten acquired by him for his 10 year old daughter.
+The kitten’s distress continued throughout the weekend while he was being treated in what was an unsuccessful effort to reverse the damage Perrault had inflicted.

 A Great Dane was seize from a house where he was tied to a very short tether in front.
 He was emaciated, dull, lethargic, with no water or food available and extremely bony.

 Inspector Wilkinson gave evidence at this trial that he had concluded by October 15, 2012 the animals on Mr. Hunter’s property were in “immediate distress” and that he would attend at the Hunter property pursuant to S, 12(6) of the OSPCA Act without a warrant.
 Defendant disagreed that there was evidence of “immediate distress” and this Court came to the same conclusion.
 In that way, all the pictures of the animals and property were obtained illegally.